python/cpython/Doc/c-api/init.rst

    If sub-interpreters are active, this function puts you in the global interpreter (created by :c:func:`Py_Initialize`).
-If you create a sub-interpreter right after you call this function, then the current thread's interpreter state is switched to of that of the sub-interpreter, and you no longer have the :c:type:`PyGILState_STATE` of the global interpreter.
+If you create a sub-interpreter right after you call this function, then the current thread's interpreter state is switched to that of the sub-interpreter, and you no longer have the :c:type:`PyGILState_STATE` of the global interpreter.
 In which case, you must call :c:func:`Py_EndInterpreter` instead of :c:func:`PyGILState_Release`.